danielleroslund/danielleroslund/README.md

 <!--
 **danielleroslund/danielleroslund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I've been enjoying web development ever since I started building my **Full-stack Library Application**.
-Working with **React** and **Spring Boot** has been an exciting journey, sparking my curiosity to dive deeper into full-stack development.
+I'm a passionate software developer with hands-on experience in full-stack web development, especially with **React** and **Spring Boot**.
+Building my Full-stack Library Application sparked my curiosity to dive deeper into both frontend and backend technologies.

-For the past two years, I’ve primarily worked with **Java** and have recently started learning **Python** to expand my skill set.
-I’m now seeking a role in **backend** or **frontend** development where I can continue to grow and contribute to meaningful projects.
+For the past two years, I've focused on **Java** and recently expanded into **Python** and AI to broaden my skill set.
+I'm now seeking opportunities in backend or frontend development where I can grow and make an impact.

-If you’re hiring, **let’s chat!** 🚀
+If you’re hiring, let’s chat! 🚀

+---